• Do you find yourself constantly repeating directions and expectations?

 • Loses or forgets things.
 May forget to turn in completed work.

-• Significant trouble planning out the steps and time lines for completing assignments, particularly long-term projects.
+• Significant trouble planning out the steps and timelines for completing assignments, particularly long-term projects.

-There may also be related behavioral signs, such as distractibility, impulsiveness, trouble adjusting to changes, withdrawal, and/or low self-esteem.
+At each stage, there may also be related behavioral signs, such as distractibility, impulsiveness, trouble adjusting to changes, withdrawal, and/or low self-esteem.

 Next Steps to Take